“It doesn’t matter how many times you fail, you only have to be right once.”

 Related post: Reaching Your Goals With Better Money Habits

-Thank you for reading and visit our personal finance blog and our free 7-day personal finance e-course!
+Thank you for reading and visit The Cents of Money blog and try out our free 7-day personal finance e-course!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.